Life Science & Lab Space

 Amperage measures electrical capacity.
 Labs with higher amperage (e.g., 200–400 amps) can support more specialized or energy-intensive operations such as freezers and incubators.

-What Is a Bench Space?
+What Is Bench Space?

 A Bench Space is the linear work area allocated to an individual researcher within a laboratory.
 It typically includes lab benches, shelving, and utilities such as gas, water, and power.
 In leasing terms, “bench space” often quantifies lab capacity (e.g., 100 linear feet of bench space).